 When Information is Public.
 You may not trade on the basis of material information that has not been broadly disclosed to the marketplace, such as through a press release or a filing with the Securities and Exchange Commission (the "SEC"), and the marketplace has had time to absorb the information.
-As a general rule, information should not be considered fully absorbed by the marketplace until the end of the second full business day after the information is released.
+As a general rule, information should not be considered fully absorbed by the marketplace until the end of the second full trading day after the information is released.
 Thus, if information is released prior to market open on a Monday, trading should not take place until Wednesday.
-However, if the information in question is contained in a regular quarterly earnings release and the release is issued prior to the opening of the market on a given day, trading may take place on the second business day following the day of release.

 Transactions under Company Plans.
-Although this Policy does not generally apply to the exercise of employee stock options (other than cashless exercises as described below), it does apply to the sale of common stock received upon exercise.
+Although this Policy does not generally apply to the vesting or exercise of employee stock options (other than cashless exercises as described below) or the vesting of other equity compensation awards, it does apply to the sale of common stock received upon exercise.
 This Policy applies to the sale as part of a broker-assisted cashless exercise of a stock option and the market sale for the purpose of raising cash to fund the exercise of an option or to pay taxes.
+To the extent that the Company maintains an employee stock purchase plan, this Policy will apply to enrollment or withdrawal from such plan, investment elections, and changes or terminations to payroll deductions once enrolled in the plan.
 This Policy also applies to the following elections under a 401(k) plan (if and when the Company makes Company securities an investment alternative under our 401(k) plan):

-increasing or decreasing periodic contributions allocated to the purchase of Company securities;

-- intra-plan transfers of an existing balance in or out of Company securities; - borrowing money against the account if the loan results in the liquidation of any portion of Company securities; and - pre-paying a loan if the pre-payment results in allocation of the proceeds to Company securities.
+- increasing or decreasing periodic contributions allocated to the purchase of Company securities; - intra-plan transfers of an existing balance in or out of Company securities; - borrowing money against the account if the loan results in the liquidation of any portion of Company securities; and - pre-paying a loan if the pre-payment results in allocation of the proceeds to Company securities.